yannoff/console/doc/migrating.md

 Indeed verbosity levels are not implemented in this component.

-A third argument has been added, allowing to choose between STDOUT (by default) or STDIN for the output.

 ## Full migration example

 Now, let's put it all together with a concrete example: